Psy111 Performance Psychology 1 hour

 Psy200 General Psychology 3 hours

 Explores how the discipline of psychology can illuminate the student’s own life.
 Examines the major theories of psychology through research and critical thinking exercises.
 Topics include the major theories of personality, the ways that biology affects psychological functioning, aspects of mental and emotional disorders and understanding the fundamental motives that drive people.
 This is an entry-level course for psychology majors and will meet the requirements for a social science credit for four-year programs.
-A Knowledge Source Course.
+A Knowledge general education course.

 Psy206 Developmental Psychology 3 hours